khadgachy07/Creators/README.md

 ## Creator Dapp on Rinkeby Network
-Creator is a decentralized web application that allows user to store a person along with their detail like Age, Name, Email in a Array that is present in blockchain.
+Creator is a decentralized web application that allows user to store a person along with their details like Age, Name, Email in a Array that is present in blockchain.

-This dapp is current depolyer on Rinkeby Network.
+This dapp is currently depolyed on Rinkeby Network.
 Truffle and Ganache was used to develop this application.

 Truffle is a world class development environment, testing framework and asset pipeline for blockchains using the Ethereum Virtual Machine (EVM), aiming to make life as a developer easier.

-Ganache s a personal blockchain for rapid Ethereum and Corda distributed application development.
+Ganache is a personal blockchain for rapid Ethereum and Corda distributed application development.
 You can use Ganache across the entire development cycle; enabling you to develop, deploy, and test your dApps in a safe and deterministic environment.